 At this time, Sumitada Omura and Sorin Otomo, who dispatched the mission, had passed away and Harunobu Arima was the only one left alive.
 Upon the four boys’ return, they were warmly welcomed by Harunobu and in the following year, they met Hideyoshi Toyotomi at Jurakudai, in Osaka.
 Hideyoshi was so glad to hear the Western music that the boys performed, he called for many encores.
 Nevertheless, suppression of Christianity later became accelerated and their glory too was destined to fade away.

 For Japan at that time, sending the Tensho Mission was a grand project.
 There is an opinion that the dispatch of the boys was not directed mainly by the Christian daimyos, but arbitrarily by the missionary, Father Valignano.
 Nonetheless, its historical value does not fade.
 Introducing Japan to Europe, and furthermore, bringing a letterpress printing machine and advanced Western technologies and cultures back to Japan…boys, who at the time of their departure were only 13 or 14 years old, from a seminary in Arima accomplished these feats.

-The four boys’ glorious accomplishments have been blotted out by the power of time in Japan, but a tremendous amount of books and leaflets were published in Europe to report about them.
+The accomplishments of the four boys in Europe, have been recorded in a tremendous number of books and leaflets published in Europe.
 It has been 400 years, but there are still historical records being discovered even now, which indicates how great an impact they must have had.
 The narrative of the boys’ voyage forever calls to us over the ocean and time of history.